saschagottfried/fds-openmp-benchmark/README.md

 This project is inspired by [OpenMP benchmark conducted by Thunderhead Engineering in 08/2014](http://www.thunderheadeng.com/2014/08/openmp-benchmarks/).
 Run this benchmark when newer FDS versions are released.

 ## The model
- a simple burner that uses 1 mesh with 1.5 million cells and simulates 10 seconds of model time.
+A simple burner that uses 1 mesh with 1.5 million cells and simulates 10 seconds of model time.
 This model was designed to give good OpenMP performance based on guidance in the NIST wiki document [Running FDS with OpenMP](https://github.com/firemodels/fds-smv/wiki/OpenMP-Notes) which suggests that cell counts in the 0.5 million to 2 million cell range will demonstrate the most speedup as additional threads are added.

 ![Image of FDS Model](/images/burner-model.png)